-Details of provisions of NBS' Trust Deed, under which NBS is bound by certain financial covenants, restrictions on borrowing and transactions with associated persons, are set out on NBS' website at nbs.co.nz/about/documents-and-disclosures and on the Disclose Register.
+Details of provisions of NBS' Trust Deed, under which NBS is bound by certain financial covenants, restrictions on borrowing and transactions with associated persons, are set out on NBS' website at nbs.co.nz/about/documents-and-disclosures/annual-reports- and-disclosures and on the Disclose Register.
 The full wording of these provisions is set out in the Trust Deed, which is available on the Disclose Register.